COVID-19: Burlington-South Burlington, VT Metro Area Among the Safest in America - NewsBreak

 While new data shows that the risk of contracting COVID-19 is high in almost every part of the country, cities continue to be the sites of major outbreaks and superspreader events.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between different neighborhoods and a large population may be particularly at-risk.

 The incidence of coronavirus cases depends on a variety of factors and can vary even between neighboring counties.
-Within the Burlington-South Burlington metro area, Franklin County has the highest incidence of COVID-19 cases.
-As of April 24, there were 19,995.5 cases per 100,000 residents in Franklin County, the most of any county in Burlington-South Burlington, and far greater than the county with the lowest incidence.
-In Grand Isle County, there were 15,166.6 cases per 100,000 residents -- the least of any county in Burlington-South Burlington.
+Within the Burlington-South Burlington metro area, Chittenden County has the highest incidence of COVID-19 cases.
+As of April 26, there were 20,117.9 cases per 100,000 residents in Chittenden County, the most of any county in Burlington-South Burlington, and far greater than the county with the lowest incidence.
+In Grand Isle County, there were 15,294.8 cases per 100,000 residents -- the least of any county in Burlington-South Burlington.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In the Burlington-South Burlington metro area, unemployment peaked at 14.8% in April 2020.
 As of November 2021, the metro area’s unemployment rate was 2.1%.